giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 We didn't really talk about the base language model, but their context-size, and linguistic capabilities (*[what languages can it process?](https://arxiv.org/abs/2403.11399) is it able to read and write code?*) are essential in the downstream performances.
 Similarly, if there is a pretrained vision encoder, its image resolutions compatibilies can be [a problem in some tasks](https://huggingface.co/blog/visheratin/vlm-resolution-curse), and the domain it was trained on (photographs, documents?), are key attributes to take into account.

-The design choices of the whole vision-language model architecture also need to be done by taking into account the downstream use case.
+The design choices of the whole vision-language model architecture also need to be done bearing in mind the downstream use case.

 In video understanding tasks, using a projection alignment strategy can lead to a huge number of input tokens with a lot of redundancy.
 On a limited context length budget, resampling ([text-conditioned](https://arxiv.org/abs/2312.11897v2) or [not](https://huggingface.co/openbmb/MiniCPM-V)) might be a cost-effective way to focus on the more salient information in the visual inputs.